Spreading Freedom the Rough Way – War (1955-2005)

 The Psychic Workshop – Apocalypse

-the US based project was part of the world-wide mail art scene during the Eighties, their soundscape Apocalypse is based on fragments from Francis Ford Coppola’s film Apocalypse Now (1987, Tellus)
+The US-based project was part of the global mail art scene of the 1980s.
+Their soundscape Apocalypse is based on fragments from Francis Ford Coppola’s film Apocalypse Now.
+(1987, Tellus)

 Ami Shavit – Yom Kippur, Part 2

-working around the concept of biofeedback, kinetic artist Ami Shavit tries to overcome his traumatic experiences from the Yom Kippur War by re-enacting them with synthesizers and field recordings (1973, Sub Rosa)
+Kinetic artist Ami Shavit works with the concept of biofeedback.
+He attempts to overcome his traumatic experiences from the Yom Kippur War by recreating them with synthesizers and field recordings.
+(1973, Sub Rosa)

 The Tape-beatles – Flowers For Dead Heroes

-working with tv samples recorded during the U.S. Persian Gulf War in 1991, the audio art collaboration from Iowa addresses the psychological theatre that’s the home front (1993, Staalplaat)
+Using television footage shot in the United States during the 1991 Gulf War, the audio art collaboration from Iowa addresses the psychological theatre that is the home front.
+(1993, Staalplaat)

 David Allan Coe – Osama Bin Laden Song

-demanding revenge, the outlaw country singer is voicing anger and expectations of the home front after the 9/11 attacks (via wahrweb.org)
+Demanding revenge, the outlaw country singer expresses the anger and expectations of the home front after the attacks of 11 September. (via wahrweb.org)

 James Whitehead – Air Attack Over Kabul Airfield

-from the English noise artist’s Afgan Suite, which is part of a series on war that uses samples of artillery and guided munitions deployed in current war regions (2005, Sub Rosa)
+From the Afgan Suite by the English noise artist, which is part of a series about war that uses samples of artillery and guided missiles deployed in current war zones.
+(2005, Sub Rosa)

 Dost Muhammad – Battle Rhythm

-battle rhythm played on a dhol drum, recorded by Deben Bhattacharya in Southern Kabul when travelling from Paris to Calcutta overland (1955, Sublime Frequencies)
+Battle rhythm played on a dhol drum, recorded by Deben Bhattacharya in southern Kabul during his overland journey from Paris to Calcutta.
+(1955, Sublime Frequencies)

 The Android Sisters – Invasion

-Ruth Maleczech and Valaria Wasilewski aka The Android Sisters are addressing the idea of spreading freedom the rough way satirically (1984, Vanguard / RE: EM Records)
+Ruth Maleczech and Valaria Wasilewski, alias The Android Sisters, take a satirical look at the idea of spreading freedom the rough way.
+(1984, Vanguard / RE: EM Records)

 Sun Ra – Nuclear War

-first comes the heat, then comes the blast; Sun Ra warns about the apocalyptic effects of a nuclear war (1982, Y Records)
+First comes the heat, then comes the blast; Sun Ra warns of the apocalyptic effects of nuclear war.
+(1982, Y Records)

 K Foundation Presents The Red Army Choir – K Cera Cera (War Is Over If You Want It)

-featuring elements from Jay Livingston and Ray Evans’ Que Sera, Sera (Whatever Will Be, Will Be) and Happy Xmas (War Is Over) by John Lennon, the single was initially meant to be available nowhere until world peace has been established; however, after seeing Itzhak Rabin and Yasser Arafat next to each other in front of the White House, K Foundation aka The KLF announce a limited release in Palestine and Israel (1993, K Foundation)
+Featuring elements from Jay Livingston and Ray Evans’ Que Sera, Sera (Whatever Will Be, Will Be) and John Lennon’s Happy Xmas (War Is Over), the single was originally intended to be released only after world peace had been achieved.
+However, after seeing Itzhak Rabin and Yasser Arafat standing side by side in front of the White House, the K Foundation, aka The KLF, announced a limited release in Palestine and Israel.
+(1993, K Foundation)

 William Onyeabor – Why Go To War

-having lived around the Biafra/Nigerian civil war with three million dead people in three years, the DJ and producer of stinging Afro-funk asks a few questions nine years later (1979, Wilfilms Records / RE: Luaka Pop)
+After witnessing the civil war in Biafra/Nigeria, which claimed three million lives in three years, the DJ and producer of stinging Afro-funk has a few questions nine years later.
+(1979, Wilfilms Records / RE: Luaka Pop)